Friday, June 24, 2022

 Of Oxfordshire and Gloucestershire.

 Thomas recorded the event because he knew it was fleeting, one of those in-between moments that we so seldom remember to remember — but did he realise how fleeting how much of it was?
 For it is not only the moment that is now lost, but the country, the world in which it was possible.
 Not only ‘that minute’ but most of what was in it and around it: the locomotive, the station, the silence aboard stationary carriages; no doubt most of the birdsong too.
 The Dymock colony, the whole reason for the journey — the whole set of circumstances upon which it was contingent.
-The railway survives — Brunel’s ‘Cotswold line’ from Oxford to Worcester is still one of Britain’s most beautiful — but of the station, apart from the stationmaster’s house, only the sign remains, mounted on a bus stop in the village — only the name.
+The railway survives — Brunel’s ‘Cotswold line’ from Oxford to Worcester is still one of Britain’s loveliest — but of the station, other than the stationmaster’s house, nothing is left but the sign, mounted on a bus stop in the village — only the name.

 The poem itself seems in retrospect as fragile and precious as the moment it is describing: written just in time, in the last years when such a poem could be made, by Thomas or anyone else.
 This one vignette of a single signal-check has been pressed and hardened by the tremendous historical forces around it into a tiny treasured gem, standing not only for itself, but for all those other unwonted moments of ‘extraordinary silence’ that were possible, and about which poems could have been written, in that old world before the war.
 Almost by accident, then, we have this snapshot from a time, perhaps the last time, when Deep England could still make a riposte to the modern world, could conspire to bring a modern express train to a grinding halt and ambush its passengers with her shocking stillness.
 Thomas’s sketch — which even in finished form retains the jotted-down freshness of his original journal entry — is now as strangely dizzying as one of those old autochrome photographs, so real we can scarcely believe it.